 Shopping for Bluetooth hearing aids

 Shopping for a Bluetooth hearing aid can be confusing.
 Bluetooth- and smartphone-compatible hearing instruments come in dozens of different flavors.
-So knowing the basics about MFi, ASHA, and Sonova’s MFA can help.
+So knowing the basics about MFi, ASHA, Sonova’s MFA, and LE Audio can help.

 Because connectivity is a sought-after feature in hearing aids, this technology is improving very quickly.
 The bottom line is you should talk with your hearing provider about the wireless connectivity features that are important to you prior to purchasing any devices.